DavidWells/analytics/packages/analytics-plugin-fullstory/README.md

 This analytics plugin will add the FullStory javascript library to your app & send custom events into FullStory.

+For more information on FullStory's official browser package, you can check out [the official FullStory Browser SDK on NPM](https://www.npmjs.com/package/@fullstory/browser).

 [View the docs](https://getanalytics.io/plugins/fullstory/)

 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText=Click to expand) -->